wackydodo/DLW/README.md

 This project is based on the working paper ["Applying Asset Pricing Theory to Calibrate the Price of Climate Risk"](http://www.nber.org/papers/w22795) by Kent D. Daniel, Robert B. Litterman, and Gernot Wagner which aims at providing a analyzing framework for pricing greenhouse gas emissions.

-## Getting Started

 5 main classes are contained in this framwork.
-Ea

 * damage
 * forcing
 * utility
 * tree
 * optimization

+## Getting Started

 ### Prerequisites